facebookexperimental/libunifex/doc/type_erasure.md

 * **VTable Storage** - How and where is the VTable for the type-erased object stored?
   * **Indirect VTable** - Wrapper stores a pointer to the statically allocated vtable.
 Pointer indirection to call the method.
   * **In-Place VTable** - Wrapper stores vtable entries in-line inside the wrapper.
     Avoids pointer-indirection at cost of larger wrapper types.
-Also allows casting other type-erased types to wrapper types with narrower types.
+	Also allows casting other type-erased types to wrapper types with a narrower set of supported operations.
   * **Hybrid VTable** - Wrapper stores vtable inline for small vtables and stores it out-of-line for large vtables.
 * **Copyability** - Whether the wrapper is copyable, move-only or non-movable.
   * **Copyable** - Wrapper has a copy-constructor and move-constructor (may be either `noexcept(true)` or `noexcept(false)`)